themukeshmahiya/my-ubuntu-update-script/README.md

 # my-ubuntu-update-script
-this is a script for daily complete update apply for ubuntu with mani pakages manager installed
+this is a script for daily complete update apply for ubuntu with many pakages manager installed